axil/blog/content/software/ipynb.rst

 To be able to open .ipynb jupyter notebook files with a simple doubleclick on them you can do one the following:

 #.
+Best of all,

+    pip install nbopen
+    python -m nbopen.install_win

+This will reuse existing jupyter server if possible (=if it is already launched in the same dir).

+Alternatively, you can associate ipynb with jupyter-notebook directly:

+#.
 Run this command in cmd.exe under administrator privileges::

        assoc .whl=jupyter& ftype jupyter=cmd.exe /c jupyter-notebook "%1"